silitics/rugix/www/docs/production-checklist.md

 ## System Size

 Make sure that you have [configured a system size](./ctrl/bootstrapping.mdx#default-layout) that will be sufficient as your system evolves.
-While possible, growing the system partitions in production is a potentially risky and complex endeavour and not supported by Rugix.
+While possible, **growing the system partitions in production is a potentially risky and complex endeavour and not supported by Rugix**.
+The default size of the system partitions is 4 GiB.
+To find a good size, consider how your application evolves.

+## Testing

+Always test any images and update bundles before deploying anything in production.
+Testing should cover the update workflow itself, **otherwise you risk loosing the ability to update systems in the field**.
+You can use Rugix's integration testing framework.